 The American Express Cobalt Card is especially good for those who check ONE of these 6 main boxes.

-- shop at grocery stores that accept AMEX cards (many do)
+- Shop at grocery stores that accept Amex cards (many do)

-- want more Marriott Bonvoy points for free hotels
+- Want more Marriott Bonvoy points for free hotels

-- want the highest possible simple easy-to-use travel credit
+- Want the highest possible simple easy-to-use travel credit

-- are just getting started in the world of travel rewards
+- Are just getting started in the world of travel rewards

-- don’t want to maximize their free travel by getting multiple cards
+- Don’t want to maximize their free travel by getting multiple cards

 I’ll explain why the card is great for each of those 6 types of travelers in greater detail throughout the card review, but I’ll also summarize them at the end in case you want the simplified version to help you make a decision.

-5 Reasons Why The Cobalt Card Is Great
+5 Reasons why the Cobalt Card is great

 It’s so good that even those in the US are jealous of us Canadians, and that NEVER happens in the world of travel rewards (sadly).

 It’s pretty easy to see why with these 5 reasons.